Early Real-time Estimation of Infectious Disease Reproduction Number: Network basis

-In general, the time-to-removal period, $t_R$, varies from one individual to another and there is no \emph{a priori} knowledge of the exact value of this quantity for each individual.
+In general, the time-to-removal varies from one individual to another and there is no \emph{a priori} knowledge of the exact value of this quantity for each individual.
 Therefore we must account for its variability as well.
-Let $\lambda_r(t_R)$ denote the \emph{removal function} or recovery hazard, i.e., the instantaneous rate of recovery for an individual $t_R$ units of time after acquiring the infection.
-This means that the conditional probability that an individual is removed between times $t_R$ and $t_R+dt_R$ given it was not removed by time $t_R$ is equal to $\lambda_r(t_R)dt_R$.
-Let $\Psi(t_R)$ denote the probability that an individual has time-to-removal period $\geq t_R$ , then \citep{Cox_1984}
+Let $\lambda_{r}(\tau)$ denote the removal hazard or \emph{removal function}, \textit{i.e.}, the instantaneous rate of removal for an individual with infection age $\tau$.
+This implies that for small $\delta\tau$ the conditional probability that an individual is removed between times $\tau$ and $\tau+\delta\tau$, given that s/he was not removed by time $\tau$, can be approximated by $\lambda_{r}(\tau)\delta\tau$.
+The removal function indicates how quickly the infectious individuals are removed from disease dynamics as a function of the duration of their infection.
+This can be related to death or various interventions, such as quarantine, reduction of social activity due to severity of illness, behaviour change etc. Let $\Psi(\tau)$ denote the probability that an individual has time-to-removal $\geq\tau$.
+Then \cite{Cox_1984}